 The full-time student course of study provides the opportunity for an optional internship during the summer.
 Most students seek industry-related internship positions, but some students choose to focus on project-based work or even personal start-up initiatives.
 There are no common paths or industries for our full-time students due to their breadth of experience and diverse backgrounds.
 Note: students are responsible for securing their own summer internships.

-In recent years, the Master of Engineering Management program has graduated approximately 30 full-time students each year.
-On average over 90% of graduates are employed within 6 months post graduation.
-As of June 2021, at least 23 of the 27 students who had graduated in December 2020 or June 2021 were gainfully employed.
-Most found jobs in the location and industry of their choice and those who had worked while in the program were generally promoted at least once.
+In recent years, the Master of Engineering Management program has graduated 45-50 students each year.
+On average over 90% of graduates are employed within 6 months, post-graduation.
+Most graduates find jobs in the location and industry of their choice and those who had worked while in the program were generally promoted at least once.

 Below are examples of the job titles and companies employing MEM full-time students: